BoxOfDevs/BoxManager/README.md

 # BoxManager
-Our very own resource manager, Note: Currently Incomplete
+Our very own resource manager, Note: Its currently incomplete